This post may contain affiliate links. See our affiliate disclosure for more.

 - Etc. etc.

-This is one thing we’re working on implementing ourselves, but from implementing it for clients and testing / tweaking based on analytics, it’s clear that giving options generates better results.
+This is one thing we’re working on implementing ourselves, but from implementing it for clients and testing/tweaking based on analytics, it’s clear that giving options generates better results.

 Which email marketing software is right for your business?

 We use Campaign Monitor at our agency and Reliable.
-For clients we’ve used others like AWeber and ConstantContact and more.
+For clients, we’ve used others like AWeber and ConstantContact and more.

+I recommend starting with Mailchimp since it is so affordable (free) and easy to use for beginners.
 Once you reach a certain point, Mailchimp has its limitations, but if you’re new, it’ll take you a while to even notice, so I’d go for it.